Rethinking Tomorrow’s Organisation (RTO)

 Jbid ARSENYAN: Networks-Resilience

-Ricardo AZAMBUJA: Boundary work-Improvisation-Meaning of Work
+Ricardo AZAMBUJA: Boundary Work-Improvisation-Meaning of Work

 Saqib AZIZ: Corporate Governance-Mergers and Acquisitions